meshtastic/meshtastic/docs/software/python/cli.md

 meshtastic --setlat 25.2 --setlon -16.8 --setalt 120
 ```

-Or to configure an ESP32 based board to join a wifi network as a station:
+Or to configure an ESP32 based board to join a Wifi network as a station:

 ```bash
 meshtastic --set wifi_ap_mode false --set wifi_ssid mywifissid --set wifi_password mywifipsw